mcinglis/c-style/readme.md

 Ben Klemens says there is less of imperative to use `long`s over `int`s, but it's still something you should think about:

 > Should we use long `int`s everywhere integers are used?
 The case isn't quite as open and shut.
-A `double` representation of π is more precise than a `float` representation of π, even though we’re in the ballpark of three; both `int` and `long` representations of numbers up to a few billion are precisely identical.
+A `double` representation of `n` is more precise than a `float` representation of `n`, even though we’re in the ballpark of three; both `int` and `long` representations of numbers up to a few billion are precisely identical.
 The only issue is overflow, [when `int` will be entirely wrong.]

 As well as this argument, I'm partial to using `int` (for now) over `long` just because it reads better.
 Also, `int` plays a large role in idiomatic C (e.g. return codes), so it would be quite jarring to ditch completely in favor of `long`.